JUF and You

 aufruf

-held the Shabbat before a wedding, the throwing of candy, etc. at a groom after he reads the Haftorah
+event held the Shabbat before a wedding, the throwing of candy, etc. at a groom after he reads the Haftorah

 Av